Q: Can I recycle plastic bags?

 So what can you do?

 - RECYCLE ELSEWHERE – Bring your plastic bags to collection bins located at most grocery chains and drugstores.
-The website, www.plasticfilmrecycling.org, lists a directory of where plastic bags and film are recyclable in your area.
+At www.plasticfilmrecycling.org, you can find a drop off location for plastic bags and film in your area.

-- REFUSE – What’s best is to refuse plastic bags in the first place.
-Bring a reusable bag.
+- REFUSE – What’s best is to refuse single-use plastic bags in the first place.
+Bring a reusable bag instead.

-So the next time someone hands you a plastic bag, lets first look to REFUSE it.
+So the next time someone hands you a plastic bag, let’s REFUSE it.